Wavelyio/wavely-docs/api/simcards-api.md

 **Description**

-Apply an action to the specified sim card, for example "activate" or "block".
+Apply an action to the specified sim card, for example "activate sim card" or "suspend sim card".

 **Endpoint:** `GET /simcard/{icc}/action`